 Step 3: Find Images That Move You

-The key is choosing images that evoke emotion, not just look pretty.
-That photo of a woman confidently leading a meeting might represent the leadership role you’re working toward, while an image of a beautifully organized home office could capture your desire for better work-life boundaries.
-I usually end up with way more images than I need, which is perfect cuz you want options when you start arranging everything.
+The key is choosing images that bring up emotions, not just look pretty.
+That photo of someone confidently leading a meeting might represent the leadership role you’re working toward, while an image of a beautifully organized home office could capture your desire for better work-life boundaries.
+I usually end up with way more images than I need, which is perfect because you want options when you start arranging everything.

-I love adding quotes, and illustrations that tie up the whole section, I think it really brings it to life.
-You’ll see below in my examples.
+I love adding quotes and illustrations that tie up the whole section – I think it really brings it to life.

 Step 4: Arrange Your Vision Board Layout